mac-can/KvaserCAN-Library/Deployment.md

 8. Pack the artifacts into a .zip-archive, e.g. `artifacts.zip`:
   - `$(PROJROOT)/Binaries/*.*`
   - `$(PROJROOT)/Includes/*.*`
-9. Double check and update the [`README.md`](https://github.com/mac-can/MacCAN-KvaserCAN/blob/main/README.md) on GitHub (e.g. insert just a blank).
+9. Double check and update the [`README.md`](https://github.com/mac-can/MacCAN-KvaserCAN/blob/main/README.md) on GitHub (or insert just a blank).

 ### Procedure